Unveiling the Mystery of Longda

 Tibetan Handicrafts

-Handmade art has been an indispensable part of the lives of the Tibetan people.
-When talking about Tibetan handicrafts, people would think of Thangka, Tibetan incense, Tibetan medicine, Tibetan knife, Tibetan ornaments, etc. -
+Handmade art has been an indispensable part of people's lives such as Thangka, Tibetan incense, Tibetan medicine, Tibetan ornaments, etc. -

 Tibetan Thangka Painting